 - Possess resources such as the knowledgeable employees, access to raw materials, and stakeholders.
 This can help companies to innovate new products.
 For example, distributors can provide very detailed feedback about consumer behavior when they buy different products.

 - Acquire knowledge of technology and new trends.
 This can help companies to see the future of the consumer needs and target these needs through new products.
-Cloud computing helped companies to innovate by providing cloud services such as cloud website hosting, products such as the App Store where all the apps are stored in the cloud, and applications such as the Viber and WhatsApp.
+Cloud computing helped companies to innovate by providing cloud services such as cloud website hosting/managed hosting, products such as the App Store where all the apps are stored in the cloud, and applications such as the Viber and WhatsApp.

 If you still do not have a web host, knownhost’s wordpress hosting page has different plans available.